Enum Flags Explained

 Enum

-An Enum (Enumeration) type provides an efficient way to define a set of named integral constants that may be assigned to a variable.
+An Enumeration (Enum) type offers an effective and optimized approach for defining a collection of named integral constants that can be assigned to variables.

 Enum Flags Attribute

-The idea of Enum Flags is to take an enumeration variable and allow it hold multiple values.
-It should be used whenever the enum represents a collection of flags, rather than representing a single value.
-Such enumeration collections are usually manipulated using bitwise operators.
-You create a bit flags enum by applying the System.FlagsAttribute attribute and defining the values appropriately, so that AND, OR, NOT and XOR bitwise operations can be performed on them.
+The concept of Enum Flags is designed to enable an enumeration variable to hold multiple values simultaneously.
+It is recommended to utilize Enum Flags when the enumeration represents a collection of flags rather than a singular value.
+These flag-based enumeration collections are commonly manipulated using bitwise operators.
+To create a bit flags enum, the System.FlagsAttribute attribute is applied, and the values are defined appropriately to facilitate bitwise operations such as AND, OR, NOT, and XOR on them.

 C#